 6.7%

-The actual investment of a minimum wage employee will be £28,095.22 per year
+The total investment in employing a minimum wage worker rose to £28,095.22 per year.

 Additional changes